-This AD was prompted by a determination that longitudinal sealing tape in the forward and aft cargo compartments had migrated from its original position.
-The FAA is issuing this AD to address migration of the tape, which can affect the tightness of the cargo compartment floor panels that provide an enclosed area to maintain halon concentration in the event of a fire.
+This AD was prompted by the migration of cargo sealing tape from its original position between the cargo floor panels and the cargo loading system in the longitudinal direction in the forward and aft cargo compartment area, and between the cargo floor panels and the floor structure in the transversal direction in the bulk cargo compartment area at frame 82.
+The FAA is issuing this AD to address this tape migration, which can affect the tightness of the cargo compartment floor panels that provide an enclosed area to maintain halon concentration in the event of a fire.
 This condition, if not addressed, could affect the fire extinguishing system efficiency in the cargo compartments, possibly resulting in failure of the system to contain a cargo compartment fire or permanently extinguish a fire.